contaware/docker-lamp2/README.md

 Place your web project files into *./html/* directory.

-The installed PHP versions along the extensions can be configured in *./Dockerfile1* and *./Dockerfile2* files.
+The PHP version is selected in *./compose.yaml* through a *Dockerfile*.

 ### Database Servers